- Turtle Boy’s real name is the Burnside Fountain.

 - The original gift was $5,000, given around 1905 (Worcester Telegram & Gazette site says 1905 / Smithsonian says April 6, 1904).
 The statue was finally unveiled in 1912.

-- The original location was across the street at Salem Square but it was moved in 1969 to make way for construction.
+- The original location was at Central Square but it was moved to Salem Square in 1969 to make way for construction.

 - Artist, Daniel Chester French, was commissioned to create the statue.
 He assigned the job to Charles Harvey, his protege.

-- Work on the pedestal was started by Lincoln Memorial architect, Henry Bacon, but was completed by his assistant, Sherry Fry, after his death.
+- Work on the pedestal was started by Lincoln Memorial architect, Henry Bacon, but was completed by his assistant, Sherry Fry, after Henry Bacon’s death.

 - The statue is made of bronze; the pedestal is pink granite.